olavidz01-dev/cafe_harmony_sales_analysis_with_Excel/README.md

 ### Stock Performance
 **Analysis & Insight:**

-Inventory analysis shows that 50% of stock items are below the recommended levels, indicating a potential risk to operations.
-Only juice concentrate is stocked at the ideal level, while coffee beans, lemon, sandwich bread, and sugar exceed recommended quantities, suggesting overstocking.
+Inventory analysis shows that **50%** of stock items are **below the recommended levels**, indicating a potential risk to operations.
+Only **juice** concentrate is stocked at the **ideal level,** while **coffee beans, lemon, sandwich bread, and sugar exceed recommended quantities**, suggesting overstocking.
 The remaining items are understocked and require urgent replenishment to prevent stock-outs and service disruption.
 <p align="center">
   <img src="stockP.png" width="800" />
 </p>